kuomuchi/pangtingder/README.md

     * method: API, HMTL

 * auto execution
-    * control: Databases, express API, node-corn
+    * control method: Databases, Express API, Node-corn
     * Use node-corn automatic start function to update courses.
 From client admin account can use api to control datebases, when function are runing it will keep listen databases status.
 ![auto_work](./public/images/auto_work.jpeg)